 Toys and Treats

-When you leave the puppy all by herself for periods longer than 2 hours, place a mountable water bowl inside her crate.
+When you leave your puppy all by herself for periods longer than 2 hours, place a mountable water bowl inside her crate.
+But try to avoid this until he is at least 4 months old, to reduce possible accidents.

 Where to Place Your Puppy’s Crate